Today I edited an article featuring a pharmacy that offers its customers, among other things “qualified advice”.

 Qualified has developed two almost opposite meanings, for reasons none of the dictionaries I’ve looked at explains: “1a) officially recognised as being trained to perform a particular job; certified; 1b) competent or knowledgeable; capable” and “2) not complete or absolute; limited.”
 (Oxford Living Dictionaries Online)

-A qualified pharmacist would usually give unqualified advice, while an unqualified one would give qualified advice.
+A qualified pharmacist would usually give unqualified advice, while an unqualified assistant would give, at best (or at least), qualified advice.

 I assume that the advice given in this pharmacy is “of or pertaining to someone who is qualified”.
 I can’t really change it to “this pharmacy offers unqualified advice”.